weecology/forecasting-dynamics-course/syllabus.md

 Additional missed days can be made-up by submitting make-up work.
 Class activities can be made-up on the student's time by doing the activity and submitting the code/data.
-Missed discussions can be made up by providing a written summary of the readings for the day(s) missed.
-Written summaries should be a 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph applying the paper to how we think about either ecological dynamics or forecasting.
+Missed discussions can be made up by providing written responses to the discussion questions on the readings for the day(s) missed.
+Two to three sentences per question is an approximate guideline for the length of response to each question, but feel free to write more or less as appropriate.

 #### **Course Materials**